chanlhock/SlapImage/README.md

 - 8th May 2025: Release the initial stable version of SlapImage v1.0.0-beta.1 apk. :tada:
 - 12th May 2025: Modified and added an MP3 Tag Editor - Metadator from Github. (https://github.com/BobbyESP/Metadator)
 - 15th May 2025: Added SolitaireCG from f-droid.org based on Version 4.1 (4010) 2nd May 2025 source tarball.
 Quite easily ported over eventhough it is in Java instead of Kotlin. (https://f-droid.org/en/packages/net.sourceforge.solitaire_cg/)
-- 16th May 2025: Added SimpleTextEditor from f-droid.org based on Version 1.27.1 2nd May 2025 source tarball. (https://f-droid.org/en/packages/com.maxistar.textpad/)
+- 16th May 2025:
+  - Added SimpleTextEditor from f-droid.org based on Version 1.27.1 2nd May 2025 source tarball. (https://f-droid.org/en/packages/com.maxistar.textpad/)
+  - SimoleTextEditor also has source code released at Github. (https://github.com/maxistar/TextPad)
 - 17th May 2025: Added MBCompass from f-droid.org based on Version 1.1.5 22nd Apr 2025 source tarball. (https://f-droid.org/en/packages/com.mubarak.mbcompass/)
 - 20th May 2025:
   - Added Xed-Editor from f-droid.org based on Version 3.0.6 (52) 14th May 2025 source tarball. (https://f-droid.org/en/packages/com.rk.xededitor/).